Eaternity/eaternity-website/_posts/foodprint/0000-01-01-vita-score.md

     <div class="col-xs-12 col-sm-7  small-push-top">
       <h3>A Health Indicator for Foods </h3>
       <p>The Health Score currently uses 8 non-overlapping dietary factors identified by the GBD study, namely whole grains, fruits, vegetables, nuts and seeds, processed meat, red meat, milk and salt.
 Providing a guideline to follow a “minimum risk diet”, the Health Score calculates how much of the recommendations are fulfilled in relation to the caloric content of a meal, weighted according to the severity of their outcomes.
-For example, lack of wholegrains in the Swiss population is related to 124 years of life lost per 100’000 people, whereas eating too much salt is related to 46 years of life lost.</p>
+For example, lack of wholegrains in the German population is related to 83 years of life lost per 100’000 people, whereas eating too much salt is related to 29 years of life lost.</p>
     		<a href="/assets/smart-chefs/2017-12-12_VitaScore_Documentation_web.pdf"><button>Learn more</button></a>
     </div>